GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 1. Search for and activate the following APIs, or ensure that they are already active:
     * Cloud Functions API
     * Cloud Pub/Sub API
-    * Cloud Datastore API
+    * Cloud Firestore API
     * Cloud BigQuery API

 ## Activate your Sens'it device

 Sens'it devices come with a Sigfox subscription.
 You must first activate the device, create a Sigfox account, and associate the device in your account.
 You can activate the device using either a web portal or a mobile app.
 The next sections get you started with both options.

 **Note**: You must be located in a [Sigfox network coverage area](https://www.sigfox.com/en/coverage) when you activate the device.